Roland S. Kent, MD

 - BA, Brigham Young University, Provo, UT

-- Fellowship—Orthopedics and Neurosurgery Spine, Harborview Medical Center and the University of Washington, Seattle, WA
+- Fellowship—Combined Neurosurgery and Orthopaedic Spine, Harborview Medical Center and the University of Washington, Seattle, WA

-- Residency—Orthopedic Surgery, Navy Medical Center Portsmouth, Portsmouth, VA
+- Residency—Orthopaedic Surgery, Navy Medical Center Portsmouth, Portsmouth, VA

 - United States Navy Flight Surgery, Navy Aerospace Medicine Institute, Pensacola, FL